nunchuk-io/docs/e2ee-multisig.md

   - Cancel or Sign transaction (repeated until enough signatures have been collected)
   - Broadcast transaction

-## Matrix notes
+# Matrix notes
 - If the Matrix room is E2EE-enabled, all Bitcoin wallet and transaction events will also be end-to-end-encrypted.
 - [`m.relates_to`](https://spec.matrix.org/v1.4/client-server-api/#forming-relationships-between-events) is used to establish the relationship graph of events for each workflow.
 - Matrix limits the event size to be [<= 64kB (65536 bytes)](https://spec.matrix.org/v1.4/client-server-api/#size-limits).
 This works for the majority of PSBTs, but not all.
-- For extremely large PSBTs (such as Bitcoin transactions with lots of inputs and/or outputs), the PSBTs need to be converted to media files and [upload to the Matrix room](https://spec.matrix.org/unstable/client-server-api/#post_matrixmediav3upload).
+- For extremely large PSBTs (such as Bitcoin transactions with lots of inputs and/or outputs), the PSBTs need to be converted to media files and [uploaded to the Matrix room](https://spec.matrix.org/unstable/client-server-api/#post_matrixmediav3upload).

+# Schema
-## Wallet creation (or recovery)
+## 1. Wallet creation or recovery
-### Init wallet
+### 1.1 Init wallet
 - Room ID: !DPZjhLvVqrnlOtrqAy:matrix.org
 - Event ID: $5NCjFf5HI6yVlgBhBHo2_qAqTZWs6MXKJh3QUPc9AsA
 - Sender: @olvaus:nunchuk.io